Expression

 Parameters

-n_cores Optional[int] The number of cores to use for parallel execution.
-1
+• n_cores (int, optional) The number of CPU cores used for parallel execution.

-stats_to_file Optional[str] If set, the output of the stats transformer will be written to a file in JSON format.
-None
+• stats_to_file (str, optional) If set, the output of the stats transformer will be written to a file in JSON format.

 match